blockchainBard101/blockchainBard101/README.md

-# Alainengiya George Junior | Sui Move Developer
+# Alainengiya George Junior | smart contract Developer

 I am a dedicated Blockchain enthusiast with expertise in smart contract and BackendDevelopment.